Tere Mast Mast Do Nain

 "Tere Mast Mast Do Nain" is a song from the Hindi film Dabangg starring Salman Khan and Sonakshi Sinha, directed by Abhinav Kashyap.
 The song was released as a part of the film's soundtrack album on 20 August 2010.
 The music was composed by Sajid–Wajid and sung by Rahat Fateh Ali Khan and Shreya Ghoshal.
 The choreography is by Mahesh Limaye.
 The song is set in a busy marketplace.
 Chulbul Pandey (Salman Khan) is trying to impress Rajo (Sonakshi Sinha).
 The Tere Mast Mast Do Nain song starts when Chulbul Pandey finds that he is in love with Raj.
-The title translates to "Your two beautiful eyes".
-Throughout the song, the lyrics express how these eyes have stolen the peace of the admirer's heart, leading to a deep sense of longing and admiration.